-There will be two midterm exams and a cumulative final exam.
+There will be three midterm exams and a cumulative final exam.
 These will include a mix of multiple choice, short answer, and quantitative problems.

 All exams are closed book and will be taken during the lecture period.
-Please note that recitation sections meet as usual on exam days.

 We will supply paper for all exams.
 Students are responsible for bringing their own simple calculators to exams.
 These calculators should be capable of calculating powers and factorials, e.g., the TI30AX, the TI30XIIS, the TI30XS available at the CSU Book Store.
 Calculators capable of storing and displaying text are NOT allowed for tests.
 Student use of a text-capable calculator during an exam (whether there is demonstrably text stored on it or not) is considered cheating with the penalties associated with it.